hcpty/arc/README.md

 # Readme
-Arc is a Hypertext Host.
+Arc is a Web Host.